rsinger86/dto-classes/README.md

 const pastOrPresentday = DateTimeField.parse('2022-12-25', {maxDate: new Date()});
 ```

-You can also create re-usable object schemas by calling the instance method `parseValue()`:
+You can also create re-usable field schemas by calling the instance method `parseValue()`:

 ```typescript
 const pastOrPresentSchema = new DateTimeField({maxDate: new Date()});